mfeniseycopes/the-dba/README.md

 `the-dba` is inspired by RoR's ActiveRecord.

 ## How to Use
+Here is some example code and set-up instructions.

 ### An Example
 The following code walks you through using the-dba with the provided sample database.
 See ['Running the-dba'](#running) for complete steps to use with your own database.

+*Try example below or run the code in `demo.rb`*

 ```ruby
 require_relative "lib/sql_object"